-Radiation therapy, surgery, or a combination of both treatments can cause swelling or loss of important nerve function.
-This can make it difficult for you to swallow.
+You may have some difficulty swallowing or loss of important nerve function after radiation therapy, surgery, or a combination of both treatments.
 Some survivors can swallow liquids such as Ensure® or soups.
-Others can swallow purées or soft, wet foods.
+Others can swallow puréed or soft, wet foods.

-For those who can’t swallow at all, a tube called a percutaneous endoscopic gastrostomy (PEG) can be inserted through the abdominal (belly) wall into the stomach.
-Liquids are poured into the body through the tube.
-Your doctor can tell you more about this process.
+If you can’t swallow at all, your doctor may recommend that you have a percutaneous endoscopic gastrostomy (PEG) tube.
+In this procedure, a tube is inserted through the abdominal (belly) wall into the stomach.
+Nutritional liquids are poured into the body through the tube.
+Your healthcare provider can tell you more about this process.

-If you are having trouble swallowing, discuss it with your doctor or nurse.
-It may also be helpful to meet with a speech/swallowing therapist.
+If you are having trouble swallowing, discuss it with your healthcare provider.
+It may also be helpful to meet with a speech or swallowing therapist.

 Here are some suggestions to help with swallowing: